perryabdulkadir/Pewlett-Hackard-Analysis/README.md

 ### Number of Employees Retiring by Job Title

 To begin the analysis of expected retirements, I retrieved the employee numbers, first names, and last names for employees born beteween 1952-1955 from the employees table.
-This selection was turned into a new table called retirement info using the into function.
+This selection was turned into a new table called retirement info using the INTO clause.

 ```
 SELECT emp_no, first_name, last_name